Celebrities Who Are Still In Prison

 Pete McNeal

-When Todd Roper departed the popular alternative rock band Cake in 2001, veteran drummer Pete McNeal joined the band as his replacement.
-He played extensively with the band as it toured while also occasionally contributing to Cake's recorded output.
-He had plenty of time to work as a studio musician and sideman for other acts of the era, including mega-popular jazz-pop artist Norah Jones, singer-songwriter Brett Dennen, and Soul Coughing frontman Mike Doughty's solo work.
+When Todd Roper departed the popular alternative rock band Cake in 2001, veteran drummer Pete McNeal joined as his replacement.
+Until 2004, he toured extensively with the group while also occasionally contributing to its recorded output.
+McNeal also worked as a studio musician and sideman for other acts of the era, including mega-popular jazz-pop artist Norah Jones, singer-songwriter Brett Dennen, and Soul Coughing frontman Mike Doughty's solo work.

 Advertisement